Wopsie the Cat Aviation Competition

 Inspired by the true story of Wopsie the Cat

 On 2 July 1919, the first airship to travel across the Atlantic from east to west, left East Fortune in Scotland.
 It arrived in Long Island, New York four days later.

 During the flight, the crew found a cat called Wopsie who had been smuggled on board by stowaway William Ballantyne (pictured below), one of the airship engineers who was supposed to stay behind to save weight.

-Wopsie was lucky to be a part of aviation history but she doesn’t want her adventures to end!
+Wopsie was so lucky to be a part of aviation history and didn't want her adventures to end!